fivetran/dbt_linkedin_source/README.md

     linkedin_database: your_schema_name
 ```

-Additionally, the package allows users to select whether they want to add in costs in USD or the local currency of the ad.
+Additionally, the package allows you to select whether you want to add in costs in USD or the local currency of the ad.
 By default, the package used USD.
-If you would like to have costs in the local language, add the following variable to your `dbt_project.yml` file:
+If you would like to have costs in the local currency, add the following variable to your `dbt_project.yml` file:

 ```yml
 # dbt_project.yml